-Founded by Gretchen and John Lightfoot, Goorus Yoga is the only dedicated yoga studio in Pacific Palisades.
+Founded by John Lightfoot, Goorus Yoga is the only dedicated yoga studio in Pacific Palisades.

 It is a community oasis providing a safe and welcoming environment to support your practice.
 Our program is based on the belief that yoga is a unifying tool for creating health, well-being and a deep spiritual connection.
 Our commitment is to provide a fun yet structured environment, featuring a ‘living yoga’ approach to life.